Blumwes' buildings in Bydgoszcz: Blumwe's kinderheim

-Nakielska street 47

-German Historicism

 The villa has been erected at the end of the 19th century by eminent Bydgoszcz architect Fritz Weidner.
 Fritz Weidner, at the time, had already realized many edifices downtown: in Gdańska Street (28,79, 91, 119), August Cieszkowski Street (22), Dworcowa Street (71).

 Initial address was Nakelerstraße 21.
 In 1900, Wilhelm Blumwe established in this house a home care for his employees' children (kinderheime): there had been residing an average of 120 children daily, under the tutelage of two deaconess sisters.
 In 1902, the villa housed in addition a center for deaconesses as nurses's training center.
 In the 1920s, after the re-establishment of the Polish state, the edifice was donated as a house for Deaconesses (Dom Diakonisek).

 Today, the villa is a property of the Polish Health Care System and welcomes a local dispensary.